 The self-taught and impoverished wife of a Clifton small-holder, ‘the milk maid poetess’ of Bristol published “A Poem on The Inhumanity of the Slave Trade” in 1787 under the patronage of the writer Hannah More.
 A mother of 6, her star waned after her break with More and in the backlash against the French Revolution, but she survived as a radical bookseller in the Hotwells.

 PRSC commissioned local artists to design a commemorative range of mugs and prints featuring 12 of Bristol’s social justice campaigners over the past 300 years.
 The mugs and prints can be found in our Stokes Croft China shop.

 “The struggle of man against power is the struggle of memory against forgetting”.
 (Milan Kundera)

 The Bearpit Outdoor Gallery, Central Bristol.
 6pm-9pm.
 Working with Bristol artists and the students of the Creative Youth Network, Peoples Republic of Stokes Croft offer an outdoor exhibition of Bristol’s political heroes of the past in the struggle for justice.

-The exhibition will be built in the Bearpit from 10-18th October, when passers-by will see artists and students at work in this extraordinary public space where the city finds its political voice.
+The exhibition was built in the Bearpit from 10-18th October, when passers-by could see artists and students at work in this extraordinary public space where the city finds its political voice.

-The outdoor exhibition will be there from 19th October onward.
+The outdoor exhibition was there from 19th October until December 2017.